CERT Coordination Center: Training

 The CERT/CC periodically offers training courses for researchers, or organizations looking to establish their own PSIRTs.

-Controversies
+Tor de-anonymization controversy

 In the summer of 2014, CERT research funded by the US Federal Government was key to the de-anonymization of Tor, and information subpoenaed from CERT by the FBI was used to take down SilkRoad 2.0 that fall.